lagomorphia/starbucks-solidarity-map/README.md

 ![image](https://user-images.githubusercontent.com/53026628/178120026-991be686-6979-43b5-a4a2-2ca75b1606b4.png)

-Map to visualize proximity of existing CWA union members (AT&T Mobility) to unionizing Starbucks locations.
+Map to visualize proximity of CWA union members (AT&T Mobility) to unionizing Starbucks locations for the purpose of solidarity mobilizing.
 Demo map is available at https://lodgepolepines.shinyapps.io/starbucks-solidarity-map/

 Uses R packages `sf` to calculate proximity, `shiny` and `leaflet` for mapping, and `rsconnect` to deploy to **shinyapps**.
 For purposes of demo all CWA data is fake.